-Setup Guides
+Setup

-Choose how you want to use CtxVault.
+Choose how you want to use ctxvault.
 Each integration takes under 5 minutes.

 ChatGPT Custom GPT

-Create a custom GPT that automatically stores and recalls memories using CtxVault.
+Create a custom GPT that automatically stores and recalls memories using ctxvault.
 Works with ChatGPT Plus, Team, and Enterprise.

 Get your API Key